LegendApp/legend-state-landscape/details.md

 # Legend State

 Legend-State is a super fast all-in-one state and sync library that lets you write less code to make faster apps.
-Legend-State has four primary goals:

 ## Features